carbonplan/forest-risks-web/components/methods/methods.md

 In practice, including these extra regressors improved overall model performance only slightly, but allowed the model to better reproduce both monthly trends and the observed increase in burned area over the observation period, a large fraction of which has been attributed to climate change (Abatzoglou and Williams, 2016).
 Fire risk is thresholded to locations that are more than 50% forested according to NLCD 2016.

-See the [GitHub repository](https://github.com/carbonplan/forest-risks) for all of the code to reproduce our results.

 ### Drought and Insects

-Note: We are currently refining and validating these models.
-To ensure confidence in our projections, we are currently only showing historical maps for Drought and Insects, obtained by fitting the models described below and evaluating them on a historical period matched to the FIA record.

 We aggregated FIA data on live and dead basal area from a tree-level to a 'condition' level, grouping together conditions representing repeated inventories of the same location.
 To construct drought and insect risk models, we screened for plots that had at least 2 inventory measurements, which enables estimating a true mortality rate.
 We next screened out plots that had a "fire" or "human" disturbance code or a "cutting" treatment code to remove major confounding disturbances.
 We estimated the fraction of mortality over a census interval, which we define as a pair of measurements in two successive years (t₀, t₁).